toptensoftware/mk.js/readme.md

 }
 ```

+### A Note about the Current Directory

+`mk.js` never changes its own process' current working directory.

+Rather:

+* all file operations are resolved against the project's `projectDir`.
+* when executing external commands, the cwd of that process is set to `projectDir`

+Care should be taken whenever a file path is used to actually access the file system
+to first resolve it against the project's directory.

+To facilitate this, the project has a `resolve` method to produce a full path from a
+relative path, and a `relative` method to produce a relative path (to the project) from
+a full path.
+These methods should be used when passing paths between projects and
+sub-projects by first calling resolve (on the source project) and then relative (on
+the target project).

+By not manipulating the `mk.js` process current working directory, multiple projects
+can all be loaded and processed within the one NodeJS process making it easy to
+pass variables and settings between a project and its sub-projects.

 ## Variables

 ### Variable Basics

+Variables are used to declare settings and customize a build.

+In the following examples you might be wondering why variables are declared the
+way they are instead of just using local JavaScript variables?

+The idea here is to use a more declarative, less procedural approach to describing
+a build - similar to how standard makefiles work.
+For simple builds the difference
+is negligible but for more complex builds, and especially for builds that use
+toolchain libraries the described approach provides a lot more flexibility.

+In general, variables are intended to be setup as the project is loaded and then
+left as they are once the rules of the project start being processed.
+Again, the
+idea is to declare a set of rules and variables and then let mk.js determine what
+needs to be done based on those declarations.

 Variables are properties of the `Project` instance and should be set
 using the `set` method: